thony-arrieche/Thony-Arrieche/README.md

 <p>I'm Thony, a Web Development enthusiast, who loves reading and research and is planning to become a full-throttle Front End Developer.</p>

 <p>I find fascinating how software is evolving today and my goal is to learn and use as much as I can.
 I am currently learning React and Sass, to build up my portfolio.
 I'm also using OpenAI's chat to learn and practice, and of course test wacky stuff.
-I love using ##Notion to document and to leave my thoughts on the go.</>
+I love using <a href="https://meadow-share-aed.notion.site/Team-Space-Home-d6dacefcfbb64026aa5111d4c45ff53a" target="_blank">Notion</a> to document things, write about and leave my thoughts on the go.</>

 <ul>
   <li>🤝 I’m always looking to help!
 Any opportunity is good to keep learning things.</li>